 The Markus offers good, solid lumbar support which helps to prevent back strain and the associated impact on the rest of your body.
 Of course, the height is also adjustable and can be raised to a maximum of 22.5”.

 The armrests, unfortunately, are not adjustable.
 However, they can be removed if you find them annoying.
 The tilt of the chair IS adjustable, though, and there’s a limiter in place in case you find the perfect angle.

 The Ikea Markus can hold up to 242 pounds of weight: impressive in spite of its rather sparse design and simple construction.
 You will have to assemble it yourself, but it’s a fairly simple job and the instructions are especially well written.
 Assembly takes around 15 minutes, give or take.

 If we had to find a complaint with this product, it’d be that the padding is firmer than that of some of its rivals.
 This isn’t a huge deal: after all, a chair can be comfortable but bad for your back and circulation.
 That said, while it’s a minor issue, it’s one that is worth considering before you buy.

 All things considered, the Ikea Markus is an excellent mid-budget pick.
 It seamlessly blends functionality and comfort, plus its modern design ensures it looks great no matter its surroundings.
 So is this chair better than a high-end model?

 While it can’t really compete with some of the far more expensive chairs, it does exceedingly well within its own price bracket and for that reason alone, it’s worth checking out.

-Whether it’s for your home, office, or gaming, there’s definitely a lot of potential here.
+Whether it’s for your home, office, or for gaming, there’s definitely a lot of potential here.
 If you’re in the market for a chair that’s attractive, comfortable, and most importantly, reasonably priced, the Ikea Markus is one of the best.